wp-plugins/quiz-master-next/readme.txt

 On each page, there is a "?" next to the page title.
 Clicking on it will bring up a small help window that will assist you on that page.

 = How do you use that feature? =
-There is a How-To page that has many useful how-to's to assist you on using the plugin.
-If you still have any trouble, feel free to use the widget on the quiz dashboard within the plugin to contact me and I will help you.
+We have begun creating documentation for the plugin.
+You can view the documentation here: [Documentation](http://mylocalwebstop.com/plugin-documentation/) If you still have any trouble, feel free to use the widget on the quiz dashboard within the plugin to contact me and I will help you.

 = I need a lot of help setting up my quiz, what can you do to help? = We now offer a premium support plan that offers priority response, access to a premium support-only forum, and includes 1-on-1 training!
 For details, visit our services page: [My Local Webstop Services](http://mylocalwebstop.com/product/plugin-premium-support/)